 Ever wonder what’s going on in the environment around your home, your school, your favorite vacation spot?
 Us too: the world is a big place, and it takes a LOT of satellite images to cover it all.
 Here at SkyTruth we scour the infosphere for hints telling us where to look, and when.
 Over the years we’ve accumulated a collection of information sources that we use to decide which satellite images to analyze, and then we use this blog to report our findings and publish our images.
 We’ve been working on a system to easily share those sources with our partners, and now we’re ready to share it with everyone.

 Today we are launching a new service on our website called SkyTruth Alerts where we publish environmental incident reports, as we get (and produce) them.
 We are starting off the service with reports collected from three sources – focused heavily on oil and gas drilling and related activities in the US.
-The sources are reported oil and hazardous materials spills from the National Response Center, pollution response and investigation reports from NOAA’s Incident News, and incident analyses published on our own SkyTruth blog.
+The sources are reported oil and hazardous materials spills from the National Response Center, pollution response and investigation reports from NOAA’s Incident News [no longer available, link to Wayback Machine], and incident analyses published on our own SkyTruth blog.
 We will add more information sources over coming weeks, and extend our focus to include gas drilling and fracking in the Marcellus Shale.

 How it Works